About me

 -

-GPU-initiated I/Os
+GPU-initiated I/Os [See Demo!]

 GPU-initiated I/O enables the GPU to directly issue and manage storage operations, eliminating CPU intervention to reduce latency and improve overlap between computation and data movement.